 Set Your Budget and Keep to it

-As with any major work, attempting to retrofit a home is going to take money and if you don’t have a firm grip on your wallet you could find costs escalating.
+As with any major work, attempting to retrofit a home is going to make money and if you don’t have a firm grip on your wallet you could find costs escalating.
 This requires you to be tough and to stick to a realistic budget for every step of the process.
 It also means that you’ll want to get the best value for money.
 That doesn’t always mean going for the cheapest option.

 Choose the Right Materials and Products

 If you have decided to replace the flooring in your home, for example, as part of the retrofit it helps to look at the whole manufacturing process of what you choose.
-Something like bamboo flooring has good green credentials and lasts a long time, whilst also providing a clean and elegant looking environment.
+Something like has good green credentials and lasts a long time, whilst also providing a clean and elegant looking environment.
 Loft insulation comes in different types, some of which have a higher carbon footprint than others.
 Ultra-efficient double glazed windows may cost more than slightly less efficient ones, which could do just the job you need.
 For each step when you retrofit a home there are choices to make and pros and cons to weigh against each other.

 Choose the Right Installers

 Finally, there is the matter of choosing the right installers for the task at hand.
-Particularly with areas such as solar and windows it pays to shop around and we always advise that you get at least three or four quotes for installation work that is going to be carried out.
+Particularly with areas such as solar and windows, it pays to shop around and we always advise that you get at least three or four quotes for installation work that is going to be carried out.
 If you are choosing a local supplier, ask them for examples of their work where you can go round and quiz the homeowners about their experience and whether the installation was value for money.

 The work involved when you decide to retrofit a home to make it greener isn’t everyone’s idea of fun.
-But it can be a worthwhile project if you have the budget to cover it and the rewards can mean lower fuel bills, more sustainability and a higher dollar value on your property.
+But it can be a worthwhile project if you have the budget to cover it and the rewards can mean lower fuel bills, more sustainability, and a higher dollar value on your property.